Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

     > [Info] If you want to provide the language name and description in different languages in the system, you can select the desired system language in the "Language" drop-down list on top of this view.
 By default, the following options are currently available: English (United States) and Deutsch (Deutschland).

 3. Enter a key for the language in the *Key* field.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be system-wide unique.
 The language key must fulfill the criteria of the language codes according to [RFC 4646](https://www.heise.de/netze/rfc/rfcs/rfc4646.shtml "[https://www.heise.de/netze/rfc/rfcs/rfc4646.shtml]").
 For instance, keys with the following structure are valid:
     - en
     - en_US
     - en-US